7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 Why We Chose

-Usually a brand’s at-home or on-the-go systems outshine the other, but we were equally impressed with both from Medical Guardian, making this brand our pick for “Best Variety.”
-The at-home systems feature some of the longest ranges in the industry (1,300–1,400 feet), while the mobile devices are available as a lightweight necklace, bracelet, or smartwatch with advanced location tracking, a multi-day battery life, and optional fall detection (not available for the watch).
+Usually, a brand’s at-home or on-the-go systems outshine the other, but we were equally impressed with both from Medical Guardian, making this brand our pick for “Best Overall.”
+Other factors putting Medical Guardian in the top spot include the at-home systems featuring some of the longest ranges in the industry (1,300–1,400 feet), and the mobile devices’ availability as a lightweight necklace, bracelet, or smartwatch with advanced location tracking, a multi-day battery life, and optional fall detection.

 Pros & Cons